Are you afraid to solder copper pipes?

 Position the PEX crimping tool at 90 degrees over the crimp ring.
 Then slowly squeeze the crimping tool until you hear it pop and compress the ring.

-My only complaint about the PEX crimper is that it has short handles.
-I wish you could extend the handles to create more leverage…hmm, maybe I should develop some invention.
+Our only complaint about the PEX crimper is that it has short handles.
+We wish you could extend the handles to create more leverage…hmm, maybe we should develop some invention.

 It’s that simple.